unoplatform/uno/doc/ReleaseNotes/_ReleaseNotes.md

 * 150143 [Android] Toggling `TextBox.IsReadOnly` from true to false no longer breaks the cursor
 * `WasmHttpHandler` was broken because of a change in the internal Mono implementation.
 * 140946 [Android] Upon modifying a list, incorrect/duplicated items appear
+* 150489 [Android] PointerCanceled not called on scrolling for views with a RenderTransform set
 * 150469 [iOS] Virtualized ListView items don't always trigger their multi-select VisualStates
 * 1580172 ToggleSwitch wasn't working after an unload/reload: caused by routedevent's unregistration not working.